SAP-samples/kyma-runtime-extension-samples/frontend-ui5-mssql/README.md

   kubectl create namespace dev
   ```

-2. Adjust the ConfigMap:

-  * Within the `/k8s/deployment.yaml` file, adjust the value of the **API_URL** parameter found in the ConfigMap to your API.
+2. Adjust the ConfigMap.
+Within the `/k8s/deployment.yaml` file, adjust the value of the **API_URL** parameter found in the ConfigMap to your API.

-  * Apply the Deployment:
+3. Apply the Deployment:

   ```shell script
   kubectl -n dev apply -f ./k8s/deployment.yaml
   ```

-3. Use the APIRule to open the application:
+4. Use the APIRule to open the application:
   ```
   https://fe-ui5-mssql.{cluster-domain}
   ```